📚 This plugin is $4.95 off for owners of Dynamic Characters, as they have some parts in common. Use Dynamic Actors (free) to control both at once.

 parameters

-Classes that validate and evaluate rules.
-It's possible for other plugins to extend these to create more advanced rules programmatically.
+Classes that validate and evaluate rules and modifiers.
+It's possible for other plugins to extend these to create more advanced rules and modifiers programmatically.

 These properties are frozen, but the classes are mutable.